Shopkeeper, guard, and demoness all go non-agressive when it seems they should still be agressive.

 I seem to remember that the wild gladiator and mechanic would also go non-aggressive after escaping them, and that that felt awkward and unexpected, but I can't recall the specifics at this time.

-#1 Updated by Samify1 1 about 1 year ago
+#1 Updated by Samify1 1 over 1 year ago

 As a related issue, I seem to remember that there was a time at which the demoness would become hostile toward you is she saw you not wearing footwear with heels that were high enough a couple of times.
 While being kind of weird motivation thematically, I liked how this pressured the character to become more feminine, and provided a means for demonesses to frequently become hostile toward you without you attacking them first.